 THIRD PARTY BENEFICIARIES

-Nothing in this RAP shall be construed as creating any rights for any third-party beneficiaries to enforce any provision of this RAP or to assert any claim against the Tenant, the Subrecipient or the Landlord under this RAP, except for the HUD or the Indiana Housing and Community Development Authority.
+Nothing in this RAP shall be construed as creating any rights for any third-party beneficiaries to enforce any provision of this RAP or to assert any claim against the Tenant, the Subrecipient or the Landlord under this RAP, except for the HUD or the Indiana Housing and Community Development Authority (“IHCDA”).
+This Contract has been entered into by the Subrecipient on behalf of IHCDA, the administrator of the Program for the State of Indiana.
+Both the Subrecipient and the Landlord have a duty to perform their obligations set forth in the RAP.
+The performance of the obligations set forth in the RAP by the Subrecipient and the Landlord are necessary to ensure that the Program is being administered in compliance with HUD regulations and in a manner to carry out the purpose of the Program in a timely and efficient manner.
+As a third-party beneficiary, IHCDA may directly enforce any provision contained in this RAP.

 VIOLENCE AGAINST WOMEN REAUTHORIZATION ACT OF 2013 (“VAWA”):